 After testing Canon’s 1D-C, we wanted to look deeper into Canon’s cinema options.
 We were lucky enough to get the Canon CN-E 50mm T1.3 L F Cine Lens loaned out to us to do some comparison tests.
 We put the Cine lens directly up against its L Series cousin to see if it was worth the extra cash.

 The next thing we noticed was the large, geared rings for both focus and aperture.
-This allows for follow focus wheels to lock in to the focus and aperture rings for smooth racks.
-The aperture ring communicates with the 1D-C to electronically keep track of the shift, but it remains a fully manual system, the camera body itself has no control on changing the t/stop.
-The focus ring runs a lot smoother than our L Series lenses and the Cine Lens focus ring has stopping points for both minimal and infinite focus.
+This allows for follow focus wheels to lock into the focus and aperture rings for smooth racks.
+The aperture ring communicates with the 1D-C to electronically keep track of the shift, but it remains a fully manual system; the camera body itself has no control over changing the t/stop.
+The focus ring runs a lot smoother than our L Series lenses, and the Cine Lens focus ring has stopping points for both minimal and infinite focus.
 The L Series lenses spin on forever, even after you pass the minimum focus point and infinite focus point; the Cine Lenses are much easier to work with for focus pulls with a follow focus ring.
-But enough of how the lens looks on the outside!
-What kind of image was made from the inside?

 The major difference between the L Series Lens and the Cine Lens is the bokeh, the blur of the lens.
 The L Series 50mm lens has sharper lines in its bokeh, while the Cine lens is far more spherical, nearly a perfect circle in the center of the lens.
 This is particularly apparent when the foreground subject is in focus, and the background lights remain as tighter bokeh.
-In the freeze frame, you can see the cleaner bokeh of the Cine lens.
+In a freeze-frame, you can see the cleaner bokeh of the Cine lens.
 This look is what has typically separated cinema and higher quality lenses from stills and lower cost lenses.

-Looking at the side by side footage, you can see the extra time it takes to pull focus from minimum to infinity on the Cine Lens compared to the L Series.
+Looking at side by side footage, you can see the extra time it takes to pull focus from minimum to infinity on the Cine Lens compared to the L Series.
 While the Cine Lens has stops for minimum and infinite points, the focus ring has a much longer rack than its L Series cousin.
 To do a long rack, a motorized focus wheel is needed to maintain smooth and quick pulls.
 However, having a larger focus ring to work within can help make smaller racks, such as a profile conversation between two characters in a car, easier to pull between.